Upsun User Documentation

 Backup restoration to a different environment Anchor to this heading

 The backup strategy also applies by default.
-However, as all the apps and services are initialized as new containers on the environment, you can specify a different resource initialization strategy for all of them.
+All apps and services are initialized as new containers on the environment, and granted the same resources as in the backup.
+Note that you can specify a different resource initialization strategy for all of them.

 Specify a resource initialization strategy when restoring a backup via the CLI Anchor to this heading